A reader worries his debt-relief options will hurt more than they'll help.

 Debt settlement definitely affects your credit score.
 Like bankruptcy, you’re not paying back everything you owe, and credit bureaus don’t like that.

-If you’re focused on your credit score, Paul, debt settlement is the only activity on this list you really need to worry about.
+If you’re focused on your credit score, debt settlement is the only activity on this list you should worry about.

 Why?
 Because even if a DMP makes a dent in your credit score for a little while, the alternative is far worse: You don’t pay off those out-of-control credit card bills, and eventually, you’re forced into debt settlement or bankruptcy.
 Then you can forget about getting good terms — or perhaps any at all — for a car or home.